yamilyn/SEI-Space-Invaders/README.md

 * Background: sky space.

 #### 3. Winner decision:
-* Player fires bullets and hit all enemies (**player wins**).
+* Player fires bullets and hits all enemies (**player wins**).
-* Enemy fire a single bullet and hit the player (**enemy wins**).
+* Enemies fire a single bullet and hit the player (**enemy wins**).
-* Enemy collide with player (**enemy wins**).
+* Enemies collide with players (**enemy wins**).
-* Enemy cross the bottom border (**enemy wins**).
+* Enemies cross the bottom border (**enemy wins**).

 #### 4. Score:
-For every bullet hit on a enemy, the player receives **50** points.
+For every bullet hit on an enemy, the player receives **50** points.

 #### 5. Methodology approach:
 I used this project to explore new concepts in game development using JavaScript.
 For this I have searched for examples, tutorials and also contacted experienced developers.

 #### Initial coding:
-The JavaScript project has been divided into 'classes' in order to prevent conflicted code and apply more organisation.
+The JavaScript project has been divided into `classes` in order to prevent conflicted code and apply more organisation.
 There are 7 classes:

-1. ```Player```: Functions of the player, size and 'keydown' and 'keyup' ```.addEventListener``` to move the player.
+1. ```Player```: Functions of the player, size and `keydown` and `keyup` ```.addEventListener``` to move the player.
 2. ```MovingDirection```: For the enemy moving down the screen.
 3. ```Enemy```: For the enemy images, size and collision.
-4. ```EnemyMotion```: Functions for the behavior of the enemy, fire bullets, move down and velocity.
+4. ```EnemyMotion```: Functions for the behaviour of the enemy, fire bullets, move down and velocity.
 5. ```Bullet```: Determine bullet for the player, size, quantity, velocity and collision with enemy.
-6. ```BulletMotion```: Functions regarding to the player's bullet, shoot sound, collision detected with enemy for scoring.
+6. ```BulletMotion```: Functions regarding the player's bullet, shoot sound, collision detected with enemy for scoring.
-7. ```Score```: Regarding the score for the player, to be given when the player bullet collide with the enemy.
+7. ```Score```: Regarding the score for the player, to be given when the player bullet collides with the enemy.

 ### Day 2
 1. Committed the code for the enemy moves.
 2. Committed the code for the player moves.
 3. Committed the code for the action scene (hits, bullets motion and sounds).
 4. Integrate a button from Bootstrap to RESTART the game.
-5. Integrated a message to show if player wins or lose.
+5. Integrated a message to show if a player wins or loses.
 6. Integrated the score points to show on HTML.

 #### Enemy decision and map
 I have used an array of arrays to draw an enemy map for the canvas.
-Every enemy has a number which shows on the screen according to the map, the enemy numbered 0 would show and empty space.
+Every enemy has a number which shows on the screen according to the map, the enemy numbered 0 would show an empty space.

 This code is in the class ***EnemyMotion.js*** and imported into the ***main.js***.
 ```